say4n/resume/resume.typ

     [
         Awarded *JAE Intro ICU Fellowship* by the Spanish National Research Council (CSIC) in 2020.\
         Awarded *Summer Research Fellowship* by the Indian Academy of Sciences in 2018.\
-        *National Finalist* at Automate for the Bank hackathon organised by State Bank of India in 2018.\
+        *National Finalist* at Automate for the Bank hackathon organized by State Bank of India in 2018.\
         Secured a *National Rank of 228* in WBJEE amongst 150,000 candidates in 2016.\
         Secured a *National Rank of 26, Zonal Rank of 2* in National Cyber Olympiad in 2016.\
         *Regional Finalist* at TCS IT Wiz Quiz (top 3/100 teams) in 2015.\